Code-the-Dream-School/node-essentials/lessons/lesson7-prisma.md

 ---

-## Summary

-Building on the Prisma fundamentals from Lesson 6, you've now learned advanced features.
-In this lesson, you've learned:
-- **Eager Loading**: Efficiently fetch related data with `include` or `select` to eliminate N+1 queries
-- **Aggregations**: Use `groupBy` for data analysis and statistics, including `_count` with relations
-- **Transactions**: Ensure data consistency across multiple operations with `$transaction`
-- **Batch Operations**: Improve performance with `createMany` and `updateMany`, including validation
-- **Raw SQL**: Use `$queryRaw` when Prisma's features aren't sufficient, with parameterized queries
-- **Security**: Prevent SQL injection with parameterized queries
-- **Performance**: Optimize queries with selective loading, pagination, and proper metadata
-- **Error Handling**: Handle Prisma-specific error codes appropriately in advanced contexts
-- **Routes**: Set up route files and wire them into your Express application with proper middleware

 ### Key Benefits of Advanced Prisma Features
 - **Performance**: Fewer database queries and optimized operations
 - **Data Consistency**: Transactions ensure atomic operations